markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ### Add environment variables

-* At the top of the Lambda designer panel, click on the box with the name of the function (i.e., `IdentifySpeciesAndNotify`).
+* At the top of the Lambda designer panel, click on the box with the name of the function (i.e., `IdentifySpeciesAndNotify07`).
 * Scroll down past the function code below until you reach the `Environment variables` section.
-* Enter a new environment variable with `SAGEMAKER_ENDPOINT_NAME` as its key, and `nabirds-species-identifier` for its value.
+* Enter a new environment variable with `SAGEMAKER_ENDPOINT_NAME` as its key, and `nabirds-species-identifier-07` for its value.
 This tells the function which SageMaker endpoint to use when performing an inference to identify a bird species.
 The value must match the name of the endpoint you supplied in [Lab 3](lab3-host-model.md).
 * Click `Save` to save your function including the new settings.

 ### Update the Python code for your function